Mahrkeenerh/Color_Study/README.md

+# WARNING - I have used a wrong color filter (should have used raw instead of standard), so now every image here is wrong.

 # Color study

 For the past two weeks, I've been working on recreating multiple color models.
 Everything is done purely mathematically and in blender (python for HSV gradient calculator).